Rare, unique, so much more than just a horror flick – and also, just a great horror flick.

 “The audience does the work of the original ending”

-The confirmation of the other screenwriters at this round table is the sound of an artist who understands exactly what they’ve created:
+The confirmation of the other screenwriters at The Hollywood Reporter round table this round table is the sound of an artist who understands exactly what they’ve created:

 Here’s a roundup of videos about directors working with actors, including a revealing roundtable in which Jordan Peele and other writer/directors discuss their approaches to working with actors, among many other details of their respective processes (via DGA):